isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 ### Verifying data integrity (date range and Fitbit user count)

-To check if the number of unique users matches expectations, I ran the following query:
+To check if the number of unique users matches expectations, I ran the following query for the `daily_activity` table:

 ``` sql
 SELECT